-A Customer Data Platform (CDP) helps retailers build a 360 degree view of their customers.
+A Customer Data Platform (CDP) helps retailers (cdp for retail) build a 360 degree view of their customers.
 This is important to improve customer experience and enhance commerce activity.

 In this blog, I wanted to highlight the difference between a CDP and a data lake, and then outline some key use cases that you should pursue a CDP for.